 Curiosity: a vital ingredient for fulfilment and positive growth

-Written on the 16th of April 2012 by Sue Langley
+Written on the 16 April 2012 by Sue Langley

 “You can’t always be happy but nearly always profoundly aware and curious”, asserts Todd Kashdan, Senior Scientist at the Center for Consciousness and Transformation at George Mason University and author of Curious?
 Discovering the missing ingredient to a fulfilling life .
 His extensive research suggests that curiosity can be applied to encourage growth, replenishment and creativity, as well as reset kneejerk pleasure seeking, particularly through short-term gratification (as in this classic experiment with children and adults ) or harmful substance abuse.